lyonbros/composer.js/docs/xdom.md

 - [Controller.html()](docs/controller#html) is asynchronous.
 It
 passes your DOM element/HTML string off to the xdom rendering system and doesn't update the Controller's [elements](docs/controller#elements) until rendering is complete.
-See the `Composer.html()` docs for ways to know when rendering is complete.
+See the [xdom html() docs](#htmls-options-argument) for ways to know when rendering is complete.
 - You can still make incremental updates to the DOM after rendering, however with xdom it conceptually makes much more sense to just re-render your controller instead.
 So if you are used to writing non-xdom controllers, this may